Photography by Stefania Rosini

-Singer, multi-instrumentalist, and musical maverick Van Hunt has spent the past 14 years tearing down the walls of R&B music by crafting a singular sound with elements of punk, funk, glam, electro, soul, folk, and jazz.
+Since his acclaimed debut, singer, multi-instrumentalist, and musical maverick Van Hunt has been tearing down the walls of R&B music by crafting a singular sound with elements of punk, funk, soul, folk, and jazz.
 Enjoy a solo performance like none other.
 Part Muddy Waters (porch blues with electric & acoustic guitar), part Thelonious Monk (solo piano), part Dave Chappelle (stand-up comedy lightly sprinkled between songs), Van Hunt weaves these influences together seamlessly to create a unique and intimate experience with the audience.

 ABOUT VAN HUNT